Create your Flavor Profile!

-Peach picking is also a great family adventure, and a way to instill the value of farm-to-table cooking in your kids.
-Read on to learn how to make your first peach-picking excursion a success, and for the inspiration you need to put your peach harvest to good use.
+Peach picking is also a great family adventure, and a perfect way to spend a summer afternoon.
+Learn how to make your first peach-picking trip a success, and discover new, delicious peach recipes below:

-When you get to the orchard, ask the farmer to direct you to the freestone peaches.
+Once you arrive at the orchard, ask the farmer to direct you to a type of peach variety called freestone peaches.
 These cultivars have fruit that readily pulls away from the pit, so they're easy to eat and cook.
 If possible, avoid clingstones — whose fruit attaches to the pit.
 They tend to make more of a mess.

-Only pick peaches growing on trees.
-(Peaches on the ground could be pest-ridden or moldy.)
-They're ready when they separate easily from the branch and have a slight give when you press them.
+Only pick peaches growing on trees - peaches on the ground could be pest-ridden or moldy.
+Don’t know how to tell when a peach is ripe?
+You’ll know they’re ready when they separate easily from the branch and have a slight give when you press them.
 While a red hue isn't too important — some types of ripe peaches are redder than others — you should avoid any fruit with green spots, since these signal that the peach is not ready to pick.

 Place the peaches gently in your basket as you harvest them.
 Avoid piling them too high or jostling the basket, since it could damage the delicate fruit.